-- detailed Lattice Boltzmann modeling at pore scale; - Lattice Boltzmann modeling and laboratory measurements at core scale; - high-resolution borehole scale geostatistical and flow modeling based on borehole images; - borehole scale slug testing; and - aquifer test meta-analysis.
+- detailed Lattice Boltzmann modeling at pore scale; - Lattice Boltzmann modeling and laboratory measurements at core scale; - high-resolution borehole scale geostatistical and flow modeling based on borehole images; - borehole scale slug testing; and - aguifer test meta-analysis.

-Results indicate that maximum K values from these methods vary over 5 orders of magnitude from 10-4 to 10 m s-1.
-Some variations in K are due to disparities in the physical samples and aauifer reconstructions tested, but most are intrinsic to the methods.
-For example, limitations of standard laboratory K measurements of core samples truncate the distribution of Biscayne Aquifer core K values at about 10-4 m s-1.
-Slug tests in appropriately-constructed wells in the Biscayne Aquifer are aenerally underdamped appear and to underestimate K (returning maximum values of 10-2 m s-1 comparable to a sand aquifer), possibly due to the Darcian flow underlies assumption that analysis methods for such tests.
+Results indicate that maximum K values from these methods vary over 5 orders of magnitude from 10-4 to 101 m s-1.
+Some variations in K are due to disparities in the physical samples and aquifer reconstructions tested, but most are intrinsic to the methods.
+For example, limitations of standard laboratory Kmeasurements of core samples truncate the distribution of Biscayne Aquifer core K values at about 10-4 m s-1.
+Slug tests in appropriately-constructed wells in the Biscayne Aquifer are generally underdamped and appear underestimate K (returning maximum values of 10-2 m s-1 comparable to a sand aguifer), possibly due to the Darcian flow assumption that underlies analysis methods for such tests.
 Aquifer tests are difficult to conduct in the Biscayne Aquifer and are commonly inconclusive for a variety of reasons.